NUadS/Orbital2020clone/README.md

 --> Non-existing users: link to Registration page

 - Logout
---> When users logout from the dashboard, logout page should indicate that they have logged out.
+--> When users logout from the dashboard, they will be redirected to the index page.
---> Should include a login button which redirects to login page for logged out users to log in again

 - Registration
 --> Users are to fill up mandatory fields to create their profile